Resume Writing GuideJobscan's Guide to everything you need to know about resumes to standout to recruiters and make it past ATS

 What to Include in Your Resume

 The number one tip in our Resume Writing Guide is to keep your resume as clear and to-the-point as possible.
-While there is no length limit to your resume, it is meant to showcase only your relevant work experience as fast as possible.
-The average time spent looking at a resume is 6 seconds, so a one page format is highly preferred.
-The key word here is relevant.
+While there is no official length limit to your resume, it is meant to showcase only your relevant work experience as fast as possible.
+The average time spent looking at a resume is 6 seconds, so a concise resume in a one page format is highly preferred.
+The key word in resume writing is relevant.
 For example, if an early part of your employment history does not pertain to the job for which you’re applying, and you’re running out of space, don’t include that information.
 For more information about formatting your resume, see our Resume Formats page.
 Your resume also needs these key features:

 This might seem obvious, but it is very important.
 Make sure your resume is updated with your most recent contact information.
 Recruiters and hiring managers often get thousands of resumes for one job position, so providing them with your email address, personal phone number, and home address will make contacting you for an interview much easier.
 When including your email address, be sure not to use addresses that are too casual.
 For example, [email protected] is much more appropriate than [email protected]